 The room was fairly plain and empty – feeling more like just an empty rented office space than a themed environment.
 Only the most basic of furnishing existed within the space – a few bookshelves, a small table, and not much else.

 A venue doesn’t need a massive scenic budget to at least sell the concept of the world I’m to be operating within.
 Honestly, had you dropped me into this game without identifying its backstory, I could never have told you what the theme was intended to be.

-Puzzles are where Breakout Florida’s other two games – Thomas Edison, The Last Invention and The Night Out at the Bad Girl really shined.
+Puzzles are where Code to Escape other two games – Thomas Edison, The Last Invention and The Night Out at the Bad Girl really shined.
 Unfortunately, The Mystery of Clarence Early Gideon felt like a stark contrast to their intuitive, enjoyable gameplay experience.

 This was a bit of a disappoint to us personally, as it was the third game we played, and as such we entered excited to see what they’d do differently to surprise us in this one.
 We found much of The Mystery… to carry some heavy logic leaps that left us confused – not stumped.
 A few moments of this game were the kind of times where you’re given a hint, still don’t know what to do, given another hint, still don’t know what to do, then ultimately told the solution and, well, you still don’t know what to do.

 We were also impressed by the other games each having some neat, fairly unique piece of tech that we hadn’t seen before, but The Mystery… was fairly basic puzzle room fare.